Welcome to all new readers. |

 Orinoco Flow was next.
 I usually don’t care for the song, but the percussion was really good and there was something irish about it.
 Fitting !
 A lot happened on stage, the boys moved to form groups, then two lines, at least twice.
 Sometimes they faced inwards, then front, then sometimes toward offstage.
 It is actually interesting to try to spot who sings what on that song.
 If you have ever tried to sing it you might have noticed you are short on air: well, they sing one part and another group sings another part and you won’t even notice if you don’t pay close attention, because it blends perfectly.

 Cory Agyei and Edward Sargeant delivered a speech mentioning the song being by Enya, who is Irish.
 Then they talked about Seabird being written by Joseph and Ben Hill’s mother.
 They introduced the four pairs of brothers (Ben/Joseph Hill, Nathan/Caleb Slater, Federico/Pietro Vergani, Cory/Caius Agyei) and the older Libera singers now working for Libera, like Liam Connery conducting them (he waved from the balcony in Balbriggan, it was funny), and Moose “the executive producer!”
-And then they said the next song had been recorded nine years ago, when some of the youngers boys had not even been born.
+And then they said the next song had been recorded nine years ago, when some of the younger boys had not even been born.

 Stabat Mater was great, with Thomas Mushrafi doing the solo.
 His voice is powerful and bright, but I fear it will break within a year.
 Yet, he looks relaxed.
 I was stunned with the overall quality of this song.
 The choir blends very well and powerfully, with a subtle climax and great lights, while the song is slow and dark.
 Thomas was standing in the middle, and the others were kneeling in two arcs.